Search Results

 YEOTY 2023 Winners Here you will find the complete archive of YEOTY 2023, including the programme, highlights video and the winning projects!
 YEOTY Programme 2023 To download a pdf of the Official Programme for the PDST Young Economist of the Year Awards 2023 please click the button below Download YEOTY 2023 National Awards Ceremony Below is a video showing the highlights of the National Awards Ceremony held in the O'Reilly Hall in UCD on 28th April 2023.
 Below is a video specially commemorating 10 years of YEOTY Click here to see the full photo gallery from the Awards Ceremony Winning Projects Scroll down to look at overall winning entries from 2023.
 Check back here in the coming weeks and months as we upload more entries from 2023!
 Senior Young Economist of the Year 2023 Name of Student: Holly Hewson Teacher: Fabian Mak School: Rathdown School Project Title: (P)in(k)flation: Do rapid inflation rates widen gender inequality in Ireland?
 Click here to view the project Junior Young Economist of the Year 2023 Name of Students: Benedict O'Sullivan, Michael Owens, Kevin Cooney Teacher: Mairead O'Sullivan School: Glenstal Abbey School Project Title: DRS- Can money back economics deliver change for good.
 Click here to view the project Click here to view the winners of the Special Interest Awards Click here to view the winners of the Year Group Awards See More Entries from previous years

-2024 Project Entries Below are the links for the project submissions for Young Economist of the Year 2024.
+Enter your project into YEOTY 2025, the Young Economist of the Year Competition 2025.
+Fill in the form for your year group, upload your entry and you are done!
+2025 Project Entries Below are the links for the project submissions for Young Economist of the Year 2025.
 There is a separate submission form for each year group.
 Please ensure that you fill in the correct form for your entry.
 Please only complete this form once for each entry, even if there are multiple students that worked on the entry.
 Please ensure that all the students involved in the entry are included in the entry details.
 The information on this form will be included in the Programme.
 It is, therefore, your responsibility to ensure that you proofread all information that you include here prior to submitting the form.
 If you have any difficulties in completing your project submission, please email info@youngeconomist.ie for assistance.
-Deadline for entries: Friday 1st March at 6 pm Important Documents before you submit your project Consent Forms Individual consent forms must be submitted for each student (whether an individual or group entry) and for the supporting teacher taking part.
+Deadline for entries: Monday 3rd March at 6 pm Important Documents before you submit your project Consent Forms Individual consent forms must be submitted for each student (whether an individual or group entry) and for the supporting teacher taking part.
 Unfortunately, any project submitted without the accompanying consent forms, completed in full for each person involved, cannot be considered.
 Download Competition Information Be sure to review the information sheet before submitting your entry!
 Download FAQ (Please read before submitting) What should be included on the title page of the project?
 The title page/start of the project must include: the name of the project, the year group of the students that did the project the name(s) of the student(s) that authored the project The project should NOT include: the name of the school the name of the mentoring teacher.
 These details are recorded in the submission form and should not appear on the project in the interests of ensuring anonymity and fairness in the judging process.
 Do you need a consent form for everyone in the group?
 Yes - if there is more than one person that took part in your entry than you must include a consent form for each person.
 The teacher consent form (included in the same document as the student consent form).
 Does the student or teacher upload the project?
 Either!
 It's up to you!
 When you complete the form, a copy of the form will be emailed to the person who completed the form.
 We advise that if the teacher fills in the form then they forward the email receipt to the student(s) that wrote the project and vice versa I made a YouTube Video/Prezi/Powtoon etc. How can I upload this?!
 Put the link on to a word document and upload the word document into the Submission Form.
 Remember, if its a YouTube video it needs to be set to Public or Unlisted.
 If you have it as Private we won't be able to see it!
 My project won't upload, what do I do!!!
 Don't worry, take a deep breath and relax!
 Send an email to info@youngeconomist.ie and explain the issue you are having.
 The more information you can give us, the more likely we will be able to help you solve the issue nice and quick!
 If you can send us screenshots of the problem, even better!
 Once you email us, don't worry, we will reply, but please bear with us, there are usually lots of questions emailed in the lead up to the deadline, so we might be a little slow to reply, but we will get back to you, don't worry!
 I have a question, but its not listed here!
 Then send us an email with your question: info@youngeconomist.ie .
 One of the team will get back to you as soon as they can!
 You never know, if its a really good question, then it might even get added here!
 Important: Please note the following with the consent forms: 1.
 A photo or scan of the consent forms should be taken and uploaded with your entry.
-2. Please send the hard copies of the consent forms to: YEOTY 2024 Consent Forms Navan Education Centre Athlumney Navan, Co.
-Meath C15 RK03 Download the Consent Form YEOTY 2024 Project Submissions 1st Year Entry Form This link is for 1st Year Projects Only.
+Download the Consent Form YEOTY 2025 Project Submissions 1st Year Entry Form This link is for 1st Year Projects Only.
 1st Year Project Submissions 2nd Year Entry Form This link is for 2nd Year Projects Only.
 2nd Year Project Submissions 3rd Year Entry Form This link is for 3rd Year Projects Only.
 3rd Year Project Submissions 4th Year (TY) Entry Form This link is for 4th Year/Transition Year Projects Only.
 4th Year/TY Project Submissions 5th Year Project Entry Form This link is for 5th Year Projects Only.
 5th Year Project Submissions 6th Year Project Entry Form This link is for 6th Year Projects Only.
 6th Year Project Submissions Northern Ireland Entry Form This link is for Projects from Northern Ireland only.
 Northern Ireland Project Submissions International Entry Form This link is for projects from schools/students outside of Ireland only International Project Submissions